oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 - **policy_name**: the policy name.
 - **provide_short_policy_statements**: if true and *policy_statements_short* is not empty, short statements are expanded in the function compartment.
 If short statements are empty, the stack falls back to the full CIS policy statements.
 - **policy_statements_short**: policy statements in "short" form, provided as a comma-separated list of *\<verb\> \<resource\>* pairs.
 The CIS report function uses tenancy-scoped full statements by default, so short statements are best reserved for custom, compartment-scoped deployments.
 - **policy_statements_full** policy statements in full format.
-Defaults to the tenancy read permissions needed by the CIS report script.
+Defaults to the tenancy read permissions needed by the CIS Compliance Script.
 Use the literal placeholder `${dynamic_group_name}` when you want Terraform to substitute the dynamic group created by this stack.
 Example:
 ```
 allow dynamic-group <dynamic-group-name-either-created-or-being-created-in-stack> to inspect all-resources in tenancy
 allow dynamic-group <dynamic-group-name-either-created-or-being-created-in-stack> to read instances in tenancy